Policy Title: Sexual Violence Policy

 - To pursue either formal or informal resolution under this policy; and/or

 Once an official complaint is made, an interim action may be taken before the actual resolution process begins.
-The Dean of Students, Associate Vice President for Human Resources, or the Affirmative Action Officer may take appropriate steps to shield the complainant from unwanted contact with the respondent.
+The Dean of Students, General Counsel and Chief Human Resources Officer, or the Affirmative Action Officer may take appropriate steps to shield the complainant from unwanted contact with the respondent.
 These individuals have the authority to prohibit any person accused of committing sexual violence from physically entering or being on University property in addition to a change of residency, student status, or class schedule.
 This authority extends throughout the process and may be imposed if it is determined that the accused constitutes a threat to the University community or any individual thereof.

 Informal Process Informal assistance